 Although assisting with accidents, injuries, fires, and other urgent situations can be a challenge, the Mayer Fire Department is well-equipped to handle these scenarios.

 Each department member is required to complete Firefighter I and first responder courses in his or her first two years of membership.

-The department has training officers who organize and implement department training each month.
+The department has training officers who organize and implement department trainings each month.
 Regular meetings also take place 12 times a year, the first Monday of each month at 7 p.m. at the fire station (400 Ash Ave.
 N.).